RujoiRazvan/led_toggle_with_tranzistor/README.md

-# Change Led by Button
+# Led toggle by button
 ## My first project with a transistor

 Components